sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 **Xen is an example of a hypervisor**:

 1. Developed in cambridge
 2. Paravirtualisation
 3. Open Source
 4. Hardware-Assisted Virtualisation (Intel x86, ARM)

 The flow of Xen is as follows:

 > Application->Domain Guest ->TCP/IP Stack->Split Device Driver-> Xen -> Shared Meemory segment -> Split Device Driver of Domain 0 guest, -> tcp then -> REAL device driver, THEN to the PHYSICAL device.

+The domain 0 guest is the domain management and control.
+Domain U guest, is the virtualised OS.

 ### Containers